barteqcz/ALBI/README.md

 - Enhanced User Experience: ALBI enhances overall user experience by implementing useful tweaks by default.
 These include visible '*' characters when inputting passwords, a colorfully animated Pacman prompt, nano language detection for improved code editing, and a custom /etc/nsswitch.conf file that automatically detects network printers.

 ### Downloading
-You have the choice of downloading the entire repository using `git`, or if you prefer a more streamlined approach, you can opt to download only the albi.sh file using `curl`.
+You have the choice of downloading the entire repository using `git`, or if you prefer a more minimal approach, you can opt to download only the albi.sh file using `curl`.

 Here's how you can download just the source code file with `curl`: